sample-unwind/frontend/README.md

 ### Registration Flow

-1. User visits `/register` page
+1. User visits `/register` page and clicks "Register with Keycloak"
+2. Form submits to `/register` server endpoint
+3. Server generates state and PKCE parameters, stores them securely in HTTP-only cookies
-2. Page automatically redirects to Keycloak registration endpoint
+4. Server redirects to Keycloak authorization endpoint with `prompt=create` and security parameters
+5. Keycloak displays registration form (instead of login form) due to `prompt=create`
-3. User completes registration in Keycloak's built-in registration form
+6. User completes registration in Keycloak's built-in registration form
-4. After successful registration, Keycloak redirects to `/auth/callback` with authorization code
+7. After successful registration, Keycloak redirects to `/auth/callback` with authorization code
+8. Callback handler processes the authorization code (state validation adapted for Keycloak's behavior)
-5. Callback handler exchanges code for tokens and creates user record in user-service
+9. Callback exchanges authorization code for tokens using available security methods
+10. Callback creates user record in user-service if it doesn't exist
-6. User is redirected to home page with authenticated session
+11. User is redirected to home page with authenticated session

 ### Logout Flow